 Another round pictogram is mouth

 which has become a plain square without any embellishment.
+As a radical component it is often used in characters relating to speech.

 A straightforward character to memorize is a gateway